BestTimesToVisit.com Logo

 safety

 Curaçao is generally safe, but like any tourist destination, petty theft can occur.
-Avoid displaying expensive jewelry or electronics openly, especially in crowded areas.
-Use hotel safes for valuables and be aware of your surroundings, particularly at night.
+Avoid displaying expensive jewelry or electronics openly, especially at night or in crowded areas.
+Stick to well-lit and populated streets after dark.

 culture

-Curaçao has a rich history blending Dutch, African, and other influences.
-Take the time to visit the Mikvé Israel-Emanuel Synagogue, one of the oldest synagogues in the Americas, and explore the colorful architecture of Willemstad, a UNESCO World Heritage site.
-Learning a few basic Papiamento phrases will be appreciated by the locals.
+Curaçao has a rich blend of Dutch, African, and Caribbean influences.
+Take the time to explore the colorful architecture in Willemstad, a UNESCO World Heritage site.
+Learn a few basic Papiamento phrases – locals appreciate the effort, even if it's just 'Bon dia' (good day) and 'Danki' (thank you).

 food